Dustin-RW/blocitoff/README.md

 **User Stories**

-User Story	Difficulty Rating
+**As a user, I want to...***
-* As a user, I want to sign up for a free account by providing a user name, password and email
+* ...sign up for a free account by providing a user name, password and email

-* As a user, I want to sign in and out of Blocitoff
+* ...sign in and out of Blocitoff (_devise gem_)

-* As a user, I want to see my profile page
+* ...see my profile page

-* As a user, I want to create multiple to-do items
+* ...create multiple to-do items

-* As a developer, I want to seed the development database automatically with users and to-do items
+* ...seed the development database automatically with users and to-do items (_faker gem_)

-* As a user, I want to mark to-do items as complete and have them deleted
+* ...mark to-do items as complete and have them deleted

-* As a user, I want to see how old a to-do item is
+* ...see how old a to-do item is

-* As a user, my to-dos should be automatically deleted seven days after their creation date
+* ...see my to-dos should be automatically delete seven days after their creation date